GTPB/ELB18F/NGS.md

 ![Adaptor](images/paired-end.jpg)

-**QUESTION**: Uncompress the fastq files paired_end_example_1.fastq.gz and paired_end_example_2.fastq.gz that are in the folder fastq_examples.
-Open them using a text editor.
+**QUESTION**: Inside the folder fastq_examples you can see several compressed fastq files.
+Uncompress the fastq files paired_end_example_1.fastq.gz and paired_end_example_2.fastq.gz that are in the folder fastq_examples (either by clicking on the files, or using gunzip on the command line).
+Open the uncompressed fastq files using any text editor (eg. kate).
 Can you see a relationship betweem the reads in both files?
 <details><summary>Click Here to see the answer</summary><p>
 The read identifiers are the same, in the same order (though the sequences are not).
 This is because they are readings of the same fragment, one (_1) in the forward and another (_2) in the reverse direction.
 Often the indication of forward and reverse is in the identifier itself.
 </p></details>